AdamSobieski/Narratology/README.md

 ## Computational Poetics

 In what cases does it make a sense for two or more interpretations to be simultaneously valid?
 Should `IInterpretation`, `IInterpreter<,>`, or another interface provide methods for combining multiple interpretations?
+Should the `CreateChild()` method on `IInterpreter<,>` be capable of receiving multiple interpretations?

 In what cases could multiple interpretations be combined?
 In what cases would multiple interpretations be mutually exclusive?

 ## Working Memory and Telemetry